LAST UPDATED: 2/10/24 – Devils Tower National Monument Guide

 Devil’s Tower, with its beauty and astounding composition, has long been a sacred spot for Native Americans.
 Native American tribes, many of whom refer to the monument as “Bear’s Lodge”, have oral traditions that tell of how the monument came about.

 Devil’s Tower National Monument is located in Northeast Wyoming, near both the South Dakota and Montana borders.
-The closest large city to Devil’s Tower is Rapid City, South Dakota, which itself is a large tourist draw being that it is in close proximity to Mount Rushmore and the Black Hills.
+The closest large city to Devil’s Tower is Rapid City, South Dakota, which itself is a large tourist draw being that it is near Mount Rushmore and the Black Hills.

 It’s just a short 1 hour and a 45-minute drive from Rapid City should you want to combine those destinations into one trip.
-Other large cities with airports that are in close proximity to Devil’s Tower National Monument are listed in the table below as well.
+Other large cities with airports that are near Devil’s Tower National Monument are listed in the table below as well.

 Best Time to Visit Devil’s Tower

-It can get very cold in Northeast Wyoming during the winter, but if you are looking to combine some sight-seeing with outdoor activities, the months of November thru March might suit you well.
-In the summer (June thru August), the temperatures are warm and rain is common, so it is really hit-and-miss on what type of weather you are going to get.
+It can get very cold in Northeast Wyoming during the winter, but if you are looking to combine some sightseeing with outdoor activities, the months of November through March might suit you well.
+In the summer (June through August), the temperatures are warm and rain is common, so it is really hit-and-miss on what type of weather you are going to get.

 Arguably the best time to visit is during the Spring and Autumn shoulder months of April thru May and September thru October.
 Though it can still be quite wet during the Spring, so my favorite time to visit Devil’s Tower National Monument is during the fall.
 Besides, Devil’s Tower is especially beautiful with the fall leaves changing color.